 FULGENT GENETICS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Fulgent Genetics, Inc. - FLGT

-NEW ORLEANS, Sept.
-23, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 21, 2022 to file lead plaintiff applications in a securities class action lawsuit against Fulgent Genetics, Inc. FLGT, if they purchased the Company's securities between March 22, 2019 and August 4, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, Sept.
+27, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 21, 2022 to file lead plaintiff applications in a securities class action lawsuit against Fulgent Genetics, Inc. (NasdaqGM: FLGT), if they purchased the Company’s securities between March 22, 2019 and August 4, 2022, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Central District of California.

 Get Help